 In a resale home, it is common to have a way out of the contract if the home inspection turns up a major issue.
 In a new home contract, this is not common in Northern VA.

-Builders will allow you to inspect, they may even repair some items, but rarely (if ever) will they allow you to void the contract and get your deposit back on the grounds of an inspection.
+Builders will allow you to inspect, they often even repair some items you find, but rarely (if ever) will they allow you to void the contract and get your deposit back on the grounds of an inspection.

 This could change with the market.
 If there are limited buyers and lots of new home communities, some builders will change their contract to be more buyer friendly and attract you to choose them.

 Will My Builder Make Repairs Based on a Home Inspection?

 I have found that this answer varies based on the builder, the market, the project and the requests.
 My advice for you here is to ask for the repairs and see where you can get.

 Again, a builder is very unlikely to give you any contractual right to repairs.
 But they often will work with you anyway depending on what you find.

 Items that are clearly deficient or defective or are safety issues will likely be considered by your builder for correcting.